balena-labs-projects/sensor/README.md

 ```
 ### Publishing Data

-The sensor data is available in json format either as an mqtt payload or via the built-in webserver.
+The sensor data is available in json format either as an mqtt payload and/or via the built-in webserver.
 To use mqtt, either include a container in your application that is named mqtt or provide an address for the `MQTT_ADDRESS` service variable (see below.)

 If no mqtt container is present and no mqtt address is set, the webserver will be available on port 7575.
 To force the webserver to be active, set the `ALWAYS_USE_WEBSERVER` service variable to True.